|COLONEL MARK D CAMERER|

 Camerer earned his commission through the Air Force Reserve Officer Training Corps at the University of Wyoming in 1989 and has held various positions at the squadron, group, wing, major command and combatant command levels throughout his career.

 He is a command pilot with more than 3,750 total flight hours and more than 745 combat and combat support flight hours in the C-17A Globemaster III and KC-135A/R/Q Stratotanker aircraft.
-He participated in numerous operations and contingencies including Iraqi Freedom, Enduring Freedom, Nobel Eagle, Verdi Dragon, Anaconda, Northern Watch, Southern Watch, Deny Flight, Allied Force and Restore Hope.
+He participated in numerous operations and contingencies including Iraqi Freedom, Enduring Freedom, Noble Eagle, Verdi Dragon, Anaconda, Northern Watch, Southern Watch, Deny Flight, Allied Force and Restore Hope.

 1989 Distinguished Graduate, Bachelor of Science in Accounting, University of Wyoming, Laramie, Wyo.